Update 27/11/2013: I've made the new K13 the default Eurogenes admix test at GEDmatch. It seems to hit the spot for most people. See here.

 I’ll try and update both tests in a few weeks, after seeing how successful the whole set up is at predicting Ashkenazi admixture and locating it in the genome.
 One of the main goals will be to improve the accuracy of the Oracle analysis for everyone, including New World people with Amerindian admixture.

-Update 21/10/2012: Below are gradient maps of a few of the ancestral clusters from the Jtest, courtesy of project member FR7.
+Update 21/10/2012: Below are spatial maps of a few of the ancestral clusters from the Jtest, courtesy of project member FR7.

 Update 4/12/2012: The Jtest and EUtest at GEDmatch now include a new tool called the 4-Ancestors Oracle (aka.
 Oracle-4), as well as the 3D PCAs I promised earlier.
 Oracle-4 will attempt to pinpoint your ethnic group of origin, and then also work out the most likely combinations of two, three and four ancestral populations which make up your genome.
 However, this doesn't mean the results will actually show your ethnic group, or those of your parents (in dual mode) or grandparents (4-way mode).
 They might for many people, but for others they'll reflect the best possible outcomes from the reference samples available.